Environment Variables

 Directory Change

-in Claude Code v1.0.30 was an undocumented breaking change. ccusage handles both locations automatically for backward compatibility.
+The directory change from ~/.claude to ~/.config/claude in Claude Code v1.0.30 was an undocumented breaking change. ccusage handles both locations automatically for backward compatibility.

 Use Cases